chriskalv/piNET/README.md

-piNet
+piNET
 ========================
-This is a guideline consisting of personal notes for the setup of a Raspberry Pi within a home network as
+This is a guideline consisting of personal notes for the setup of a Raspberry Pi within a home network as a <b>Network Enhancement Tool</b> ("NET") with capabilities of
   + an automatic adblocker (via <b>piHole</b>) that optionally shows its current status on a nifty TFT display attached to the Raspberry Pi (via <b>PADD</b>),
   + an own Wireguard VPN server for remote access to the home network (via <b>piVPN</b>),
   + an uptime and response tracker for websites and/or clients on the network (via <b>Uptime Kuma</b>),